Investigadora postdoctoral, projecte TiGRE, H2020

 Dades de contacte

-Before starting her academic career, Libby has worked in the Israeli public service.
-She held a high-ranking position in the Ministry of Culture and Sports, in addition to other positions in the Ministry of Health, the Ministry of Foreign Affairs, the Ministry of Religious Services and the Jerusalem Development Authority.
+Before beginning her academic career, Libby worked in the Israeli civil service.
+She held a high-level position in the Ministry of Culture and Sports, as well as other positions in the Ministry of Health, the Ministry of Foreign Affairs, the Ministry of Religious Services, and the Jerusalem Development Authority.

 - 2019.
 Honorable Mention, Best Paper Award in the 15th International Graduate Conference.